btannady/projects/README.md

 <h2 id="garden-app">"Garden App" | Plant Maintenance Web Application</h2>
 A simple and clean web application that provides users, new and old to gardening, an easy platform to help them care for their garden plants.
-Created as three person project team in UI/UX Interaction Design.
+Created as a three person project team in UI/UX Interaction Design.
 <br />
 <br />
-Our web app enables users a personalized gardening experience unique to their specific plant species.
+Our web application enables users a personalized gardening experience unique to each of their specific garden plant species.
 Various features within the application allow for diverse searching through built-in catalogs of different plants species within our database where users are able to quickly discover essential ‘need to know’ information regarding each unique plant.
 The web app similarly contains a real-time plant calendar to help notify users to keep track of their watering days.
 <br />
 <br />
 Maintaining plants can be hard, but it doesn't have to be!